+Choosing UV sunglasses with a 400 UV rating or buying polarized sunglasses is almost similar.
+There is only a little difference in price, customization, and its working.
 The most important function of sunglasses is their provision of 99-100% UV protection for your eyes.
-UV protection is mandatory whilst polarization is an optional upgrade which simply blocks glare for visual comfort and provides no extra protection.
+UV protection is mandatory, whilst polarization is an optional upgrade which simply blocks glare for visual comfort and provides no extra protection.

-But to fully understand the difference between UV protection and polarization will help you make an informed decision towards your next set of shades.
+Read this blog to understand the difference between UV and polarized sunglasses.
+This will help you make an informed decision about your next set of shades.

 If that sounds helpful, this is the article for you.